Oxsomi/core3/docs/oiSH.md

   - D3D_SHADER_REQUIRES_ATOMIC_INT64_ON_TYPED_RESOURCE or D3D_SHADER_REQUIRES_ATOMIC_INT64_ON_GROUP_SHARED as AtomicI64.
   - D3D_SHADER_REQUIRES_DERIVATIVES_IN_MESH_AND_AMPLIFICATION_SHADERS as MeshTaskTexDeriv.
 - NV extensions should be properly marked using annotations, or the oiSH is illegal.
 The validator can't check this yet, since DXIL doesn't understand these; it's the driver which parses DXIL into these special opcodes.

+## TODO: ESHExtension_Bindless

+"Bindless" extension is present when more than the maximum bindful registers are detected.
+This extension is generally well supported across modern hardware (everywhere on PC) but not always properly supported on mobile / web.
+For that reason, this has become a dedicated extension.
+This extension is just a hint based on reasonable device limits in the wild right now.

+### TODO: Binding limits (tier 0)

+Tier 0 (without bindless) has the following limits:

+### TODO: Binding limits (tier 1)

+Tier 1 (with bindless) has the following limits:

+- Acceleration structures: 16 per binary.
+Due to Intel not supporting more.

 ## Changelog